 - you earned the degree on or after 1 January 2005

 - you were between 18 and 67 years old when you graduated and

 - you have been in paid employment which provides you with an earnings-related pension.

 You can earn a pension also for a degree you complete outside Finland if you received financial aid from Finland towards that degree.

 Amount and payment

-The total amount of your earnings-related pension depends on how long you have been employed and what were your earnings.
+The total amount of your earnings-related pension depends on how long you have been working and what your earnings have been.

 There is a fixed pension accrual period for each degree.
 The time you take to graduate does not affect the amount of your pension.
 You can accrue a pension for up to five years for any number of degrees you complete.